md4all/md4all/README.md

 --------------------------------------
 ## Evaluation and Pre-Trained Models

-We provide the pre-trained models on md4all-DD for both nuScenes and RobotCar [here](https://drive.google.com/drive/folders/1nylOZitf8P33vlq-TKEcGte0FCQQ1wR5?usp=sharing).
+We provide pre-trained models, namely md4allDD, the baseline used for knowledge distillation (for nuScenes not the same baseline as reported in Table 1 originating from an older code base version), and md2 for both nuScenes and RobotCar [here](https://drive.google.com/drive/folders/1nylOZitf8P33vlq-TKEcGte0FCQQ1wR5?usp=sharing).
 Download the files to the checkpoints folder.
 To evaluate the pre-trained models (associated with their respective .yaml config files), run the following commands:

 - nuScenes:
     - Docker: